How to Tap Into the Apprenticeship Levy to Upskill Your Team

 Does This Only Apply to Young People?

 One of the biggest misconceptions surrounding apprenticeships is that these benefits are only felt if you're hiring young or early-career apprentices.
-This is not the case—the Levy, and apprenticeships in general, are aimed to allow contributing companies to cover the cost of training courses by drawing from the Levy, with larger organizations helping to support the training needs of smaller companies through the 0.5% tax collected on wage bills over £3mn.
+This is not the case—the Levy, and apprenticeships in general, are aimed to allow contributing companies to cover the cost of training courses by drawing from the Levy, with larger organisations helping to support the training needs of smaller companies through the 0.5% tax collected on wage bills over £3mn.

 These apprenticeship programs are tailored at different levels, with many high-level apprenticeship standards granting undergraduate and postgraduate degrees from university institutions around the nation—meaning that they're an excellent way for senior staff to gain in-demand knowledge and skills in areas such as team leadership.
 Of course, junior staff benefit too.